Latitudeda/PhotoCAD_Docs/docs/en/post_simulation/sim_model.rst

 Specific component simulation model
 -----------------------------------
-#. ``StraightWaveguideModel``: In this function, it will automatically calculate the phase and amplitude changes according to the theoretical parameters and the current waveguide length then build the simulation model which is only suitable for ``Straight``.
+#. ``StraightWaveguideModel``: In this model, it will automatically calculate the phase and amplitude changes according to the theoretical parameters and the current waveguide length then build the simulation model which is only suitable for ``Straight``.
 The theoretical parameters are defined in ``wg.py`` in advance.

    Example(check out the full code: ``gpdk`` > ``components`` > ``straight`` > ``straight.py``) ::